Vienna: Austrian Empire and early 20th century

 In 1804, during the Napoleonic Wars, Vienna became the capital of the newly formed Austrian Empire.
 The city continued to play a major role in European and world politics, including hosting the Congress of Vienna in 1814–15.
 The city also saw major uprisings against Habsburg rule in 1848, which were suppressed.
 After the Austro-Hungarian Compromise of 1867, Vienna remained the capital of what became the Austro-Hungarian Empire.
-The city functioned as a center of classical music, for which the title of the First Viennese School (Haydn/Mozart/Beethoven) is sometimes applied.
+The city functioned as a centre of classical music, for which the title of the First Viennese School (Haydn/Mozart/Beethoven) is sometimes applied.
 During the latter half of the 19th century, Vienna developed what had previously been the bastions and glacis into the Ringstraße, a new boulevard surrounding the historical town and a major prestige project.
 Former suburbs were incorporated, and the city of Vienna grew dramatically.
 In 1918, after World War I, Vienna became the capital of the Republic of German-Austria, and then in 1919 of the First Republic of Austria.

-From the late-19th century to 1938, the city remained a center of high culture and of modernism.
+From the late-19th century to 1938, the city remained a centre of high culture and of modernism.
 A world capital of music, Vienna played host to composers such as Johannes Brahms, Anton Bruckner, Gustav Mahler, and Richard Strauss.

 The city's cultural contributions in the first half of the 20th century included, among many, the Vienna Secession movement in art, the Second Viennese School, the architecture of Adolf Loos, the philosophy of Ludwig Wittgenstein, and the Vienna Circle.